May I claim a tax deduction for my donation to the Resource Center?

 Does Teaching Tools provide a pick-up service for product donations?

 Teaching Tools is a program of the Hillsborough Education Foundation.
-The store is managed and operated by the Foundation and supported by a fleet of volunteers who operate teacher check-in and check-out, stock shelves and assist with inventory maintenance.
-The Teaching Tools Store could not run nearly as efficiently or effectively without the help of our dedicated volunteer base.
+The facility is managed and operated by the Foundation and supported by a fleet of volunteers who operate teacher check-in and check-out, stock shelves and assist with inventory maintenance.
+The Teaching Tools Resource Center could not run nearly as efficiently or effectively without the help of our dedicated volunteer base.

 How is Teaching Tools Funded?

 Teaching Tools is funded solely through generous cash and product donations from our Tampa Bay community including businesses, foundations and individuals.
 We also partner with The Kids In Need Foundation, a national 501 (c) 3 charitable organization that provides free school supplies to students in need through its national network of resource centers.

 May students volunteer at the Teaching Tools Resource Center for community service hours?

 Yes.
 Students ages 11-14 can volunteer at the Store with a parent or guardian present.
 Students ages 15 and over may fulfill their community service hours at the facility with parent or guardian consent.
 Please contact Samantha Gray at [email protected] for more information on earning community service hours.

 Being a student is hard enough with the pressure to wear the right things and sport the right hairstyle.
 So when your family is so financially challenged that you come to class without pencils or paper, learning becomes an uphill battle.

 Fact: 99.5% of teachers purchase basic school supplies for their students out of their own pocket.*